-Even if this offering is successful, we will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development, other operations or commercialization efforts.
+We will require substantial additional financing to achieve our goals, and a failure to obtain this necessary capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development, other operations or commercialization efforts.

 Since our inception, we have invested substantially all of our efforts and financial resources in research and development activities, and we expect to continue to expend substantial resources for the foreseeable future in connection with the development of our current product candidates, ARQ-151, ARQ-154, ARQ-252 and ARQ-255, the development or acquisition of additional product candidates and the maintenance and expansion of our business operations and capabilities.
 These expenditures will include costs associated with conducting preclinical studies and clinical trials, obtaining regulatory approvals, and securing manufacturing and supply of product candidates, and marketing and selling any products approved for sale.
-These expenditures may also include costs associated with in-licensing dermatology assets consistent with our core strategy.
+These expenditures may also include costs associated with inlicensing dermatology assets consistent with our core strategy.
 In addition, other unanticipated costs may arise.
 Because the outcome of any preclinical study or clinical trial is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our lead product candidates and any future product candidates.

-As of September 30, 2019, we had capital resources consisting of cash, cash equivalents and marketable securities of \$25.2 million.
-We raised an additional \$94.5 million in gross cash proceeds from the sale of Series C convertible preferred stock in October 2019.
-Based on our planned operations, we believe that the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations for at least 12 months after the date that our financial statements were issued without raising additional capital.
+As of December 31, 2019, we had capital resources consisting of cash, cash equivalents and marketable securities of \$101.3 million.
+Additionally, we received gross cash proceeds of \$183.3 million in connection with our initial public offering in February 2020.
+Based on our planned operations, we believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations through 2021l.
 However, our operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other sources, such as strategic collaborations.
 Such financing may result in dilution to stockholders, imposition of burdensome debt covenants and repayment obligations, or other restrictions that may affect our business.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.